DeloitteAU-ServiceNow/.github/profile/readme.md

 #### How do I gain access?

-Send an email, or a Teams Message, to [Sam Herring](mailto://sherring@deloitte.com.au) and he'll provision you access.
-If he's not available, or ignoring you, escalate to Cameron Douglas-Savage.
+Send an email, or a Teams Message, to [Steph Zylstra](mailto://szylstra@deloitte.com.au) and she'll provision you access.
+If she's not available, please contact Cameron Douglas-Savage.

 #### How do I use this?